Updated: May 10

 Do you ever meet people who make you feel immediately comfortable?
 For me, Dr. Hallie Sheade is one of those people.
-She embodies and personifies the calm, peaceful feeling many of her patients feel out in the pastures of The Ranch at Windy Point in Cresson and the Fort Worth YMCA’s Camp Carter Equestrian Center.
+She embodies and personifies the calm, peaceful feeling many of her patients feel out in the pastures of 4Hearts Ranch in Fort Worth.
 A horse person since the age of two, Hallie has combined her love of all things equine with her talents as a Licensed Professional Counselor and researcher to create S.T.E.P.S. with Horses, an in-demand equine-assisted program for military service members, at-risk youth, and others with mental health needs.
 If you missed our Awareness Wednesday featuring Dr. Sheade and her program, you can watch the recording on our YouTube channel.

 There are many benefits of equine-assisted activities and therapies for people with a variety of disabilities and needs including amputations, ADD, autism, brain injuries, cerebral palsy, stroke, deafness, visual impairment, cognitive and developmental delays, learning disabilities, emotional disabilities, MS, and spinal disorders and conditions (PATH International, 2011).
 For people suffering from PTSD, therapeutic riding can have a profound impact.
 A University of Missouri study found positive increases in confidence, self-esteem, sensory sensitivity, and social motivation with a decrease in stress for 29 Vietnam veterans.
 After three weeks of therapeutic riding, self-reported PTSD scores decreased by 67%, with an 87% drop after an additional three weeks (NewsRX, 2018).
 People recovering from alcohol or substance abuse, childhood trauma, and depression can develop a strong work ethic, build trusting relationships, and learn to process their feelings through equine-assisted activities (Scharff, 2017).